 Each employee, board member, and volunteer should receive training on the company’s code of ethics and conflict of interest policies.
 They should learn what they cannot do to help the organization and issues to watch out for.
 There should also be a process for addressing potential conflicts of interest to see if they are ethical or not.
 This will help them better avoid gray areas that could put the company at risk.

-Staff Promotion and Compensation Policies
+Staff Promotion and Compensation HR Policies for Nonprofit

 Make sure you have a written policy for how your employees are promoted and compensated.
 You may decide to utilize pay transparency to ensure that everyone is paid fairly according to their level within the company.